elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-CNN.md

  * TF  *conv2d*  is a convolutional layer, with zero padding (add padding if needed) and stride of 2 in this case.

-  *  *strides*  is a 4 element 1D array, where two centre elements represent sh and sw.
+  *  *strides*  is a 4 element 1D array, where two center elements represent sh and sw.

 ```python